 New documents were drawn up for Simon’s estate.
 These new documents gave everything to all 10 grandkids, he also exercised his power over Shirley’s estate, leaving everything to all 10 grandkids, even though legally he could not include Ted and Pam’s kids because of the predeceased limitations.

 That TED and PAMELA then recruited their sisters, IANTONI and FRIEDSTEIN into not seeing their father Simon and withholding their children from him.
-This was instigated by THEODORE primarily who claimed his girlfriend was after his money and that he had information that she had stolen already from Simon and Shirley.
+This was instigated by THEODORE or TED primarily who claimed his girlfriend was after his money and that he had information that she had stolen already from Simon and Shirley.
 Four of five of Simon’s children then participated in this assault of Simon, whereby if he did not stop seeing his girlfriend, Maritza Puccio (“PUCCIO”), they would not see Simon.
-Further, that they would withhold and ban their children from seeing him and this caused Simon great emotional stress starting immediately after Shirley’s death when TED and PAMELA were tipped off by SPALLINA that they were disinherited and this lasted until the day he died, as he refused to bend to their demands and make any changes to he and Shirley’s Wills and Trusts.
+Further, that they would withhold and ban their children from seeing him and this caused Simon great emotional stress starting immediately after Shirley’s death when TED and PAMELA were informed tipped off by SPALLINA that they were disinherited and this lasted until the day he died, as he refused to bend to their demands and make any changes to he and Shirley’s Wills and Trusts.
+I think here you should add excerpt from Pam’s lawyer letter.

 Eliot signed a waiver, which is actually a three part document consisting of (i) WAIVER OF ACCOUNTING AND PORTIONS OF PETITION FOR DISCHARGE (ii) WAIVER OF SERVICE OF PETITION FOR DISCHARGE and (iii) RECEIPT OF BENEFICIARY AND CONSENT TO DISCHARGE.

 Eliot signed the document on the condition that he would receive all the documents showing his 1/3rd interest in the Shirley and Simon Estates and Trusts, prior to making any final decisions on what to do with his beneficial interests that it appeared he was being asked to give up and transfer to others.
-Eliot was asked by Simon to contemplate doing changes he contemplated briefly and in efforts to end the torture of Simon by his other four children and seven of ten of his grandchildren.
+Eliot was asked by Simon to consider contemplate doing changes he contemplated briefly and in efforts to end the torture of Simon by his other four children and seven of ten of his grandchildren.
 That Eliot was never sent dispositive documents showing his interests to make the statements on the waivers and receipt true and he still has not been shown his or his children’s interests, therefore he still would not be able to honestly sign that document at this time.
-SPALLINA and TESCHER stated they would send to show him the interests he was claiming in the waiver to have seen and was waiving.
+SPALLINA and TESCHER stated they were forwarding the documents and information would send to show him the interests he was claiming in the waiver to have seen and was waiving.

 This Fraud on the Court is partially what led to this Court reopening the Estate of Shirley due to the Fraud on the Court that took place using a DEAD Personal Representative/Executor, Simon, to close his beloved wife Shirley’s Estate.
 Additionally, while DEAD, Simon closed Shirley’s Estate with forged and fraudulently notarized waivers and receipts for six parties, including one that was forged, fraudulently notarized and by Simon POST MORTEM.
+And also waived all accountings and his rights to review attorney fees.

 That all closing documents and dispositive documents of Shirley’s have been challenged by Eliot with the Court as further fraudulent documents and the Estate was reopened to provide access to the documents that have been suppressed and denied and begin forensic evaluation of them for evidence of further foul play.